-A Future and result focus
+រត្តា Future and result focus

-secure our future.
+Our actions are result-focused.
+This allows us to secure our future.
 It also creates a sound basis for the social initiatives of the Company and the foundation.

-Responsibility and sustainability
+Responsibility and la sustainability

 We act prudently and responsibly for the benefit of society and the environment.